P3/4 and Miss Lonie

 Maths and Numeracy:

-This block, we will be covering place value, the four operations, shape, angle, symmetry, transformation and measurement.
-These will be learned through a combination of hands on activities and written work.
+This block, we will be covering multiplication, division, money, time and fractions.
+These will be learned through a combination of hands-on activities and written work.

 Literacy:

-Our current class novel is “The House at the Edge of Magic” by Amy Sparkes.
+Our current class novel is “The Titanic Detective Agency” by Lindsay Littleson.
 We enjoy listening to this after break each day and will be using it to complete the literacy circle jobs – summariser, predictor, question master, illustrator and word wizard.

-We will be working to uplevel our sentences in writing using VCOP – vocabulary, connectives, openers and punctuation.
-We will also be completing writing pieces linked to our topic.
+In writing, we will be continuing to work on descriptions using VCOP strategies to help us uplevel our sentences.
 We will also have regular spelling and grammar lessons which can help with our writing too.

 We have reading groups every week and visit the library so we can choose a book to read for enjoyment.